Financial-Times/tapper_absinthe_plug/README.md

 end
 ```

-Add the `tapper_absinthe_plug`, `:tapper` and `:tapper_plug` applications to your mix project's applications to ensure
+Ensure that the `:tapper` application is present in your mix project's applications:
-they are included in OTP applications:

 ```elixir
   # Configuration for the OTP application.